NUS-ISS-Projects/bigData/Project Proposal - The Economic Intelligence Platform.md

 ### **4\.
 Dataset Analysis**

-Our project will be built upon a foundation of publicly available data from Singaporean government agencies, ensuring compliance with open data licenses and providing a rich source for analysis.
+Our project is built upon a comprehensive foundation of publicly available data from Singaporean government agencies, ensuring compliance with open data licenses and providing a rich, multi-dimensional source for economic analysis.

+#### **4.1.
+Core Business Data**
-* **Primary Dataset (ACRA):** Our primary dataset is the **"Entities Registered with ACRA"**.
-We will employ a hybrid ingestion strategy for this source: an initial **batch load** using the complete static `.csv` file to establish the historical baseline of over 1.6 million records, followed by **periodic API calls** to the `data.gov.sg` DataStore API to fetch incremental daily or weekly updates.
-This approach provides a complete historical context while ensuring the data remains current.
+* **Primary Dataset (ACRA):** The **"Entities Registered with ACRA"** serves as our primary dataset.
+We employ a hybrid ingestion strategy: an initial **batch load** using the complete static `.csv` file to establish the historical baseline of over 1.6 million records, followed by **periodic API calls** to the `data.gov.sg` DataStore API to fetch incremental daily or weekly updates.
+This approach provides complete historical context while ensuring data currency.
 [Entities Registered with ACRA | ACRA | data.gov.sg](https://data.gov.sg/datasets/d_3f960c10fed6145404ca7b821f263b87/view)

+#### **4.2.
+Economic Context Data**
-* **Macroeconomic Enrichment (SingStat):** The base data will be enriched with key macroeconomic time-series from the SingStat API.
-This is joined to the ACRA data using the `uen_issue_date` to align each firm with the economic conditions prevalent during its lifecycle.
-We will specifically target tables such as **'Gross Domestic Product By Industry' (ID: M015731)**, **'Consumer Price Index' (ID: M213901)**, and crucial business dynamics data like **'Formation Of All Business Entities By Industry' (ID: M085641)** and **'Cessation Of All Business Entities By Industry' (ID: M085651)**. [(DOS) | SingStat Table Builder – Developer API](https://tablebuilder.singstat.gov.sg/view-api/for-developers)
+* **Macroeconomic Indicators (SingStat):** The base data is enriched with key macroeconomic time-series from the SingStat API, joined to ACRA data using the `uen_issue_date` to align each firm with prevailing economic conditions.
+We target tables including **'Gross Domestic Product By Industry' (ID: M015731)**, **'Consumer Price Index' (ID: M213901)**, **'Formation Of All Business Entities By Industry' (ID: M085641)**, and **'Cessation Of All Business Entities By Industry' (ID: M085651)**. [(DOS) | SingStat Table Builder – Developer API](https://tablebuilder.singstat.gov.sg/view-api/for-developers)

+* **Government Expenditure Data:** A critical addition to our economic context is the **"Government Expenditure"** dataset from data.gov.sg, providing insights into public sector spending patterns across different categories (Operating vs. Development expenditure) and their potential impact on business formation and economic activity.
+This data includes financial year trends, expenditure classifications, and amounts in millions SGD.
+[Government Expenditure | data.gov.sg](https://data.gov.sg/datasets/d_6a804a6860b5c51af08df679a71bc190/view)

+#### **4.3.
+Geospatial Context Data**
-* **Geospatial Enrichment (URA):** For geospatial context, we will leverage the URA's token-based API to retrieve residential property rental data (specifically the **`PMI_Resi_Rental_Median`** service) as a robust proxy for commercial property trends.
-This data will be joined to the ACRA dataset by mapping each business's `reg_postal_code` to a postal district and aligning it with the quarterly `refPeriod` from the URA data.
+* **Property Market Indicators (URA):** We leverage the URA's token-based API to retrieve residential property rental data (specifically the **`PMI_Resi_Rental_Median`** service) as a robust proxy for commercial property trends.
+This data is joined to the ACRA dataset by mapping each business's `reg_postal_code` to a postal district and aligning it with the quarterly `refPeriod` from the URA data.
 [Private Non-Landed Residential Properties Median Rentals by Name – API Reference](https://eservice.ura.gov.sg/maps/api/#private-residential-property)

-* **More would be needed along the way.**
+* **Commercial Rental Data:** Additional URA commercial property rental data provides direct insights into business location costs and market dynamics, enabling more sophisticated geospatial analysis of business clustering and location preferences.

+#### **4.4.
+Enhanced Data Integration Strategy**
+Our multi-source approach creates a comprehensive economic intelligence dataset that combines:
+- **Business Demographics**: Entity registrations, cessations, and corporate structures
+- **Economic Environment**: GDP, inflation, and sector-specific indicators
+- **Government Policy Impact**: Public expenditure patterns and fiscal policy signals
+- **Geospatial Context**: Property markets and location-based economic factors

 | Vetting Checklist | Analysis |
 | :---- | :---- |